 It doesn't matter if you use a Windows or a Mac: your system's hard drive is certainly one of the most important parts of it.
 A corrupt or malfunctioning hard disk can affect the entire functioning of your computer and cause several other issues.
 The hard disk can fail after accumulating bad sectors over a long period of time or crash suddenly.
 Gradual failure of a hard disk is hard to detect since its symptoms mimic those of other computer issues like viruses and malware.
 These symptoms usually are file corruption and deterioration of PC speed.
-Corruption of hard disk usually results from the increase in the number of bad sectors that pile up and eventually disable the hard disk.
+Corruption of hard disks usually results from the increase in the number of bad sectors that pile up and eventually disable the hard disk.

 Hard disk failure can be sudden, complete, gradual, or partial in nature, and most times data recovery is a possibility.
 If you have also encountered a hard disk error like this, then don't worry.
 We are here to help you with a complete guide on hard drive problems and solutions that will help you resolve all kinds of unwanted situations.
 Let's get it started from the basics and gradually unravel the common hard drive problems faced by users these days.

 Firstly, you can read this infographic to have an all-around knowledge of hard drive problems and solutions, then we will explain them in detail in the latter parts.